charmedsatyr-401-advanced-javascript/seattle-javascript-401d29/curriculum/class-00/lab/LAB.md

 ### Get this code up and running Travis and Heroku!

-- Create a git repo (fork this one)
+- Create a git repo (copy this folder into a new one)

 - Create a branch rule disallowing merges to master unless Travis builds are green.